defeo/class-cost/technical-annex.md

 the Action will seek to co-locate the meetings with related conferences, e.g., Eurocrypt or ANTS.
-Lecturers will be encouraged to write lecture notes, and the notes will be collected on the website of the Action [or shall we try to publish proceedings?].
-Whenever technically possible, measures will be taken to encourage remote participation; at a minimum, lectures will be recorded and made available online shortly after the workshop.
+Lecturers will be encouraged to write lecture notes, and the notes will be collected on the website of the Action [Luca: or shall we try to publish proceedings?]
+[Chloe: nice idea, but do we want to promise that now already?].
+Whenever technically possible, measures will be taken to also encourage remote participation; at a minimum, lectures will be recorded and made available online shortly after the workshop.